 - Calla Lily ~ One of my personal favorites is the Calla Lily.
 I have always planted a variety of colors, but Paula Atwell introduced me to the Black Star Calla Lily.
 I am very excited about adding the Black Star to my blooming collection.
-When you visit the Black Flowers website, you will find several other flowers you plant in the spring for summer blooming.

 - Nasturtiums ~ This is another flower that is available in a variety of colors including a black Nasturtium.
 These plants are fabulous for ground cover or as climbing flowers.

 - Alliums ~ Gorgeous spiral blooms that are a unique treat in any garden.
 These flowers certainly don't look like your average garden bloom.
 On Diary of a Wild Country Garden, Jasmine features Alliums, Freesias and Oriental Lilies.

 - Aster ~ Big and beautiful blooms for in summer and fall.

 - Butterfly Bush ~ Attract additional beauty to your garden with a butterfly bush.

 - Astilbe ~ A delicate looking perennial that is actually very strong and resilient with gorgeous flowers and fern like foliage.

 - Delphiniums ~ The delphinium is lovely, but there is one concern, it can not tolerate extreme heat and hot temperature regions.